haskins-io/FlowChart-Processing-Engine/README.md

 * Process : Can have multiple Sources but only single target

+#### XML Attributes

+All attributes associated with the XML elements contained within the XML file will be loaded and associated with the appropriate Decision and Process.
+This means that you can follow good OO principals by only creating an Action once and using it in multiple places customising it for it's position in the chart.
+An example of this might be a **SendEmail** process that is capable of sending an email to the address that is defined by the Attribute of the individual Action.

 #### Gotchas

 Currently the Processing Engine performs no validation of the XML data provided other than - is it valid XML.
 It simply parses the XML and attempts to create a